 Go Green For St. Patrick’s Day

 With St. Patrick’s Day around the corner, use the holiday to teach your children how to go green.
 Instead of buying green accessories that won’t last long, teach what being eco-friendly means.
-If you buy sustainably-produced children’s products, you can host a green celebration that the whole family enjoys and the world can appreciate.
+If you buy children’s products, you can host a green celebration that your family enjoys and that is good for the environment.

 Shop from these 5 eco-friendly companies

-Each toy purchase influences the environment.
 Shopping from companies who make sustainable products can make a big impact in the world.
 While out shopping this past week, I spotted many festive green accessories.
-Since my children would only wear these items one day out of the year, I realized that there must be a more eco-friendly way to shop for St. Patrick’s Day.
+Since my children would only wear these items one day out of the year, I realized that there are more eco-friendly ways to shop for St. Patrick’s Day.
 Instead of buying inexpensive items that would end up in a landfill, I looked into how to shop for green items for my children.

-Escape into an adventurous getaway in a cotton canvas Pacific Play Tents teepee
+Escape into an adventurous getaway in a cotton canvas teepee

 Whether you are cooking corned beef and cabbage, shepherd’s pie, or green cupcakes, you can eat them on the biodegradable Marcus & Marcus’ animal themed 5PC Bamboo Fiber Dining Set.
 With the adorable zoo figures, the theme will appeal to children.
-Made from food grade bamboo fibers, you get all the strengths of traditional plastic dish ware with the additional benefits of an eco-friendly design.
-My daughter was happy with her new dish set.
-Since many of her old dishes are worn and faded, this new set was vibrant and appealing.
+Made from food grade bamboo fibers, you get all the strengths of traditional plastic dish ware with the benefits of an eco-friendly design.

 Clean without chemicals with e-cloth

 For a chemical-free cleaning solution, check out the Chemical-free Cleaning Home Starter Kit from e-cloth.
 When you use these three clothes, you can clean all major hard surfaces in your home – without chemicals – and remove 99% of bacteria just using water.
 You receive the bathroom cloth, general purpose cloth, and glass & polishing cloth.
-While my daughter was amazed with how soft the cloth was, I liked how effective it was.
 Since I don’t like using chemicals, this was a great solution for getting the cleaning done.